-Sell Your Land with a Neighbor Letter Campaign
+Sell Land By Owner in 3 Steps With a FSBO Letter Campaign

-That’s exactly what you can do with a neighbor letter campaign.
-What do we mean by campaign?
+That’s precisely what you can do with a FSBO campaign.
+What do we mean by a campaign?
 It’s an organized approach to sending out many letters at once to reach potential buyers for your land - without the process taking forever or costing much.

 In this guide:

-People that already live near your land or own land nearby themselves are some of the most likely buyers of your land.
-A neighbor letter campaign will reach this pool of potential buyers with very few steps and little cost.
+People who already live near your land or own land nearby are some of your land’s most likely buyers.
 For that reason, this should be one of the first things you do to sell your land.
+A direct mail campaign will reach this pool of potential buyers in just three steps and at little cost.

 The keys to this approach are: